Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 ## Set up If Node

-An example how detected inactivity could be handled is explained here:
+An example of how detected inactivity could be handled is explained here:

 1. Add the IF Node at the end of the Flow.
 2. In the Node editor, specify `input.handover.inactivityCount >= 2`.
 This allows to handle the second detected inactivity differently from the first one.